-Libertex offers some useful educational tools, including a beginner’s course, a blog and webinars.
+Libertex offers some useful educational tools, including a beginner’s course, a blog, and webinars.
 There’s also a demo account you can use to try out the platform.
 This broker is compatible with MT4 and is also our most recommended best MT4 broker UK.

 Founded in 1997, Libertex is a licensed and trusted broker with a great reputation.
 It’s won a host of awards, so you know you’re in good hands with this stock broker.

 |Commission||0%-0.5% for stocks|

 |Withdrawal fee||1 EUR for credit/debit card, 1% for Neteller, free for Skrill|